Lankford, Inhofe among GOP senators asking for audit of CDC mask guidance process

 It would also look at the influence "outside entities, like teachers unions," have had on the CDC's recommendations.

-According to the news release, the CDC issued the new guidance "without providing a clear, verifiable justification" for the change in Delta variant science from May 2021 to July 2021.
+The news release claims that the CDC issued the new guidance "without providing a clear, verifiable justification" for the change in Delta variant science from May 2021 to July 2021.

+The CDC has said the new guidance is due to the delta variant's current prevalence in the United States and new data about its ease of transmission even from vaccinated people to others.

+Additionally, the CDC has said the school recommendations were issued also because children 11 and younger are not eligible for vaccination and because the majority of older children and youths are not vaccinated.